Rezmason/Scourge/README.md

 **NOTE: Scourge is currently built with Haxe 3 RC and Git-hosted haxelibs.
 Consequently it may be difficult to configure your build environment to build both Scourge and Haxe 2 projects easily.**

-Scourge is written on top of a framework called the ROPES, which I'm developing simultaneously.
-While the ROPES primarily must support Scourge, it is designed to support the development of all sorts of turn-based games.
-At some point after Scourge is up and running, the ROPES will receive the attention it needs to stand alone as a separate project.
+Scourge is written on top of a framework called Praxis, which I'm developing simultaneously.
+While Praxis primarily must support Scourge, it is designed to support the development of all sorts of turn-based games.
+At some point after Scourge is up and running, Praxis will receive the attention it needs to stand alone as a separate project.

 # Project Goals

 I intend to achieve several things with this project:

-+ Create a game with the same mechanics and gameplay on all platforms targetable by [NME](http://www.haxenme.org/)
++ Create a game with the same mechanics and gameplay on all platforms targetable by [OpenFL](http://www.openfl.org/)
 + Structure the development of the game with a unit testing framework (in this case, [MassiveUnit](https://github.com/massiveinteractive/MassiveUnit)... stop giggling)
-+ Create a game framework called the ROPES that can be used to represent a large number of turn-based games
++ Create a game framework called Praxis that can be used to represent a large number of turn-based games
 + Ressurect the Fungus game variety, and expand on it with new and compelling game mechanics
 + Tell a compelling story with non-human characters
 + Release a game that costs money, but whose [source code is freely accessible](http://www.fsf.org/)
-+ Write computer opponenets of various types
++ Write computer opponents of various types
 + Create a game view that is based on OpenGL-style graphics APIs on multiple platforms
 + Create a game whose rules may be highly configurable at runtime
 + Implement multiplayer game support across all platforms, including chat support and multiplayer game configuration